Digit112/Web-Quiz/README.md

 ### Should-Have

 - Reset Question Window Button
+- Option to toggle showing correct answer on new question.
 - Identifier for no typo forgiveness.
 - Worried about consequences of the asynchronous save procedure.
 - Library loader should actually conform to the spec....